 Side-by-sides are primarily used for utility purposes, rather than racing or other sport-related activities.
 Since side-by-sides tend to be heavier-duty than ATVs, they’re more expensive.
 And not justslightly - the difference is usually a couple thousand dollars.
 UTVs are also highly customizable.
 Many owners add special lighting, headers or stereo systems to make their ride one of a kind.
 One accessory that most side-by-sides come with are roll cages.
 The protective guards prevent the driver and passenger in case of a rollover.

 Making a decision

-Financing your purchase
+Financing your ATV or UTV

-When you know what kind of powersport vehicle you want, the next step is finding the financing to purchase it.
-Powersport vehicle loans can be more difficult to obtain than car loans, because lenders consider powersport vehicles luxury items.
+ATV loans and UTV loans can be more difficult to obtain than car loans.
+Lenders consider powersport vehicles luxury items.
 If you have trouble getting a loan to buy your ATV or side-by-side, consider offering a larger down payment.
 This lowers the amount of money you’re borrowing and shows lenders you’re invested in the purchase.